boazbk/tcs/lec_26_quantum_computing.md

 In other words, Alice and Bob need to output two bits that _disagree_ if $x=y=1$ and _agree_ otherwise.

-[^paranoid]: If you are extremely paranoid about Alice and Bob communicating with one another, you can coordinate with your assistant to perform the experiment exactly at the same time, and make sure that the rooms are sufficiently far apart (e.g., are on two sides of the world, or maybe even one is on the moon and another is on earth) so that Alice and Bob couldn't communicate to each other in time  the results of the coin even if they do so at the speed of light.
+[^paranoid]: If you are extremely paranoid about Alice and Bob communicating with one another, you can coordinate with your assistant to perform the experiment exactly at the same time, and make sure that the rooms are sufficiently far apart (e.g., are on two different continents, or maybe even one is on the moon and another is on earth) so that Alice and Bob couldn't communicate to each other in time the results of their respective coins even if they do so at the speed of light.

 Now if Alice and Bob are not telepathic, then they need to agree in advance on some strategy.